 Learning is consistently proven to be one of the key drivers of employee engagement.
 Your employees want to feel like they are continuously growing and achieving higher levels of performance.
 You can encourage this growth and development (which leads to better service internally and externally), by creating a learn and earn environment, whereby your employees are rewarded with points in your recognition program for completing learning and development programs.
 For example, GES’s eLearning and Recognition programs synch seamlessly, and you can recognize and reward your employees for their learning achievements.
 Here are some more good tips on how you can use learning and development to engage and motivate your employees.

-Learn more about how GES’s Global Total Recognition Solutions help you create a customized program that is culturally relevant (delivered globally), personalized, completely supported by our staff (less admin headaches for your team), and completely mobile friendly (for in time recognition).
-If you’d like to hear more about how we can help you reach your recognition goals in 2018, get in touch at email@example.com or book a 15-minute call in my calendar here.
+Learn more about how GES’s Global Total Rewards Solutions help you create a customized program that is culturally relevant (delivered globally), personalized, completely supported by our staff (less admin headaches for your team), and completely mobile friendly (for in time recognition).
+If you’d like to hear more about how we can help you reach your recognition goals in 2018, get in touch at [email protected] or book a 15-minute call in my calendar here.